Ficool

 "Distorted?"
 Zero raised an eyebrow, intrigued.
 "How so?"

 "It's like there's a massive block in the depths of your soul," she explained.
 "I can't get through it.
-It's... unsettling to say the least.
+It's... unsettling, to say the least.
 Either way something is blocking me from seeing it clearly."

 Zero leaned back in his chair, clearly unconcerned.
 "Mmmm.
 Whatever.
 Go on about the ranks, Augustus."

 "Ah, right!"
 Augustus straightened himself, continuing enthusiastically.
 "Ranks go from F to S. F being the lowest, terrible rank, and S being the highest, the ultimate.
-But really, it's just a basic classification system.
-People with higher ranks can expect better opportunities in life.
+But really, it's just a basic classification system; people with higher ranks can expect better opportunities in life.
 Those born with higher-ranked souls are naturally stronger, more capable of holding mana, and able to grow faster.
-But even someone with an E-Rank soul can still become strong through sheer effort.
+But even someone with an E-rank soul can still become strong through sheer effort.
 It's just harder."

 Zero nodded slowly, absorbing the information.

-"But, what about Chaos magic?"
+"Ok, what about this chaos thing then??"
 Zero asked, his voice cutting through the conversation.
-"Tell me about that."

-she hesitated slightly before answering.
+She hesitated slightly before answering.

 Zero listened intently, his expression growing more serious with each word.